fnusid/fnusid.github.io/_pages/about.md

 **June 18, 2024**

-I'm thrilled to announce that I've accepted an offer to join BrainChip as a Machine Learning Engineering Intern.
+I'm thrilled to announce that I've accepted an offer to join BrainChip as a Machine Learning Intern.
 I'll be starting this exciting journey on June 27, 2024.
 Looking forward to contributing to innovative projects and advancing my skills in neuromorphic computing and machine learning.

 **May 13, 2024**